NicholasSynovic/tool_ip2email/README.md

 ### Note

-- If you would like to save the credentials to a file, add the `--save` arguement at the end of the string
+- If `SENDER_EMAIL_ADDRESS` utilizes 2FA for their authentication, you will need to provide an [application password](https://support.google.com/accounts/answer/185833#zippy=%2Cwhy-you-may-need-an-app-password)
 - If you would like to load data from a file, execute `python3 ipToEmail.py`
 - You can execute `python3 ipToEmail.py -h` or `python3 ipToEmail.py --help` to see a full list of arguements and their descriptions